unicode-org/icu4x/tutorials/data_provider.md

         if req.id.locale.region == Some(region!("CH")) {
             if let Ok(mut decimal_payload) = res.payload.dynamic_cast_mut::<DecimalSymbolsV1Marker>() {
                 decimal_payload.with_mut(|data| {
-                    // Change the grouping separator for all Swiss locales to '🐮' data.grouping_separator = Cow::Borrowed("🐮");
+                    // Change the digit 0 for all Swiss locales to '🐮' data.digits[0] = '🐮';
                 });
             }
         }